qiime2/docs/source/tutorials/pd-mice.rst

 .. question::

-   For this exercise, we'll look at the group significance results for Faith's phylogenetic diversity and evenness.
+   1. Is there a difference in **evenness** between genotype?
+Is there a difference in **phylogenetic diversity** between genotype?

-   Based on the group significance test, is there a difference in phylogenetic diversity by genotype?
+   2. Based on the group significance test, is there a difference in phylogenetic diversity by genotype?
 Is there a difference based on the donor?

 ..
 There is no difference in evenness by genotype, but hte difference in phylogenetic diversity is borderline signfiicant (p=0.0508)
 .. there is a difference in both evenness and PD by donor

 If we had a continuous covariate that we thought was associated with the alpha diversity, we could test that using ``qiime diversity alpha-correlation``.
-However, the only continuous variable in this dataset is the days since transplant.
+However, the only continuous variable in this dataset is the ``days_since_transplant``.

-Beta Diversity
+Beta diversity
 ++++++++++++++

 Next, we’ll compare the structure of the microbiome communities using beta diversity.
-Start by making a visual inspection of the principle coordinates plots (PCoA) plots that were generated by emperor and ``core-metrics-results/weighted_unifrac_emperor.qzv``.
+Start by making a visual inspection of the principle coordinates plots (PCoA) plots that were generated by ``q2-emperor`` and ``core-metrics-results/weighted_unifrac_emperor.qzv``.

 .. question::

-   Open the unweighted UniFrac emperor plot (``core-metrics-results/unweighted_unifrac_emperor.qzv``) first.
+   1. Open the unweighted UniFrac emperor plot (``core-metrics-results/unweighted_unifrac_emperor.qzv``) first.
 Can you find separation in the data?
 If so, can you find a metadata factor that reflects the seperation?
 What if you used weighted UniFrac distance (``core-metrics-results/weighted_unifrac_emperor.qzv``)?

-   One of the major concerns in mouse studies is that sometimes differences in communities are due to natural variation in cages.
+   2. One of the major concerns in mouse studies is that sometimes differences in communities are due to natural variation in cages.
 Do you see clustering by cage?

 ..
 The major seperation in unweighted UniFrac dhsould be due to donor.
 .. we see some clustering by cage, but the points are mixed

 Now, let’s analyze the statistical trends using `PERMANOVA`_.
-Permanova tests the hypothesis that samples within a group are more similar to each other than they are to samples in another group.
+PERMANOVA tests the hypothesis that samples within a group are more similar to each other than they are to samples in another group.
 To put it another way, it tests whether the within-group distances from each group are different from the between group distance.
 We expect samples that are similar to have smaller distances from each other, so if our hypothesis that one group is different from another is true, we’d expect the within-group distances to be smaller than the between group distance.

 Let’s use the command to test whether the donor identity (which we identified as a major separator in PCoA space) is associated with significant differences in weighted and unweighted UniFrac distance.